3-musketeers/machine-learning-model-creation-pipeline/pipeline/build-simple-model/final-copy/understand_other_kernels.md

 # Understand Other Kernels
-*final goal: have an even better understanding of data (EDA, preprocessing steps)*
+*final goal: have a good understanding of how to create models for the problem*

 ## "Understand Other Kernels" Notes
 *make a folder to contain all IPython Notebooks, and notes*